Next Parent Courses Start January 2024

 filler@godaddy.com

-As the founder of the non-profit Helping the Behaviorally Challenging Child (HBCC), she has made it her mission to make sure that adult/child power struggles are understood in a whole new way, to break the cycle of misunderstanding challenging, concerning and difficult-to-manage behaviors.
-Married since 1989, she is the parent of two adult children (2/1994 & 11/1995), the older of the two being twice exceptional (2e) & neurodiverse.
-He saw the cup as half-empty were most saw it half-full, a left-handed kid in a predominetly right-handed world.
+As the founder of the non-profit Helping the Behaviorally Challenging Child (HBCC), DA has made it her mission to make sure that adult/child power struggles are understood in a whole new way, to break the cycle of misunderstanding challenging, concerning and difficult-to-manage behaviors.

-“If sticker charts, rewards & punishments are not helping with low-frustration tolerance, flexibility, impulsivity, risk-taking behaviors and problem solving, you will want to explore this website more!
+“If sticker charts, rewards & punishments are not helping with low-frustration tolerance, flexibility, impulsivity, risk-taking behaviors and problem solving, you will want to explore this website more and take an HBCC class, join the Wednesday support group or attend a workshop!
 Collaborative Problem Solving helps ALL children, especially those frequent-flyers who are put on time-outs, don’t respond well to consequences, have a hard time earning rewards, seem unaffected by punishments, are frequently sent out of class, get detentions, suspensions, expulsions, restrictions, restraints, seclusion, self-medicate or are at-risk for out-of-home placement.
+The neurodiverse population NEEDS this approach, the neurotypical population appreciates this approach."

 Stop chasing compliance and start building skills!"